php-mqtt/client/README.md

 ### Client Settings

-As shown in the examples above, the `MQTTClient` takes the server, port and client id as first, second and third parameter.
+As shown in the examples above, the `MqttClient` takes the server, port and client id as first, second and third parameter.
-As fourth parameter, the path to a CA file can be passed which will enable TLS and is used to verify the peer.
+As fourth parameter, the protocol level can be passed.
+Currently supported is MQTT v3.1, available as constant `MqttClient::MQTT_3_1`.
 A fifth parameter allows passing a repository (currently, only a `MemoryRepository` is available by default).
 Lastly, a logger can be passed as sixth parameter.
 If none is given, a null logger is used instead.